emontzkajnl/plugins/post-smtp/readme.txt

 .. and every other plugin that uses the WordPress API wp_mail to send mail!

 == Requirements ==
+* WordPress v6.2 and above is recommended
-* WordPress 5.6 and PHP 5.6 with SPL and icons
+* PHP v7.0 and above is recommended.

-* Memory: 750KiB per process at idle
+* Memory should be at least 800KiB per processing at idle.

-* Reliable mail delivery with custom email domains requires an SPF record
+* Ensure your email service provider allows SMTP connection through 3rd party applications, if not you can have it enabled.(Other SMTP)

-* Reliable SMTP delivery requires credentials with an email service provider
+* Reliable delivery requires valid credentials for a particular email service provider.
+(Other SMTP)

 == Frequently Asked Questions ==